What is GEO? The Complete Guide to Generative Engine Optimization

 AI search engines still rely on web crawls.
 ChatGPT uses its own crawler (GPTBot), Perplexity uses PerplexityBot, and Google's Gemini leverages the existing Googlebot infrastructure.
 Your content needs to be crawlable and indexable — this part hasn't changed.

 When a user submits a query, the AI retrieves a set of potentially relevant pages.
-This retrieval step is similar to traditional search, but the AI isn't looking for the "best match" — it's looking for authoritative, structured information it can synthesize into a coherent answer.
+This retrieval step is similar to traditional search, but the goal is different.
+The AI is not looking for the "best match" in the sense of a SERP ranking — it is looking for authoritative, structured information it can synthesize into a coherent answer.
+Retrieval typically pulls 10 to 50 candidate documents, far fewer than a Google search considers.

 Most AI search engines include citations — inline links or footnotes pointing to the sources they drew from.
 These citations are the currency of GEO.
 Getting cited means your brand appears inside the answer, associated with a specific claim or recommendation.
-Not getting cited means you were either not retrieved, not useful enough to extract from, or contradicted by more authoritative sources.
+Not getting cited means you were either not retrieved, not reranked highly enough, or not extractable enough — even if your page was technically in the candidate set.

 Understanding this pipeline reveals why GEO requires different tactics than SEO.
 You are not competing for a position on a results page.
 You are competing to be the source that an AI model trusts enough to name when synthesizing an answer.
 For a deeper look at every major platform and how each handles citations, see The Complete List of AI Search Engines.
 For detailed head-to-head breakdowns of how specific platforms differ, see our comparison guides on ChatGPT vs Perplexity and ChatGPT vs Gemini.